paulAlexSerban/prj--playground-react/README.md

 ### Future Improvements or Ideas

--   [ ] Refactor 'prj--fe-ci-build-system' to use monorepo structure as used in this project (prj--playground-react)
+-   [ ] Refactor 'prj--fe-ci-build-system' to use monorepo structure as used in this project (prj--react-playground-typescript)
 -   [ ] Refactor packages/scss to 'prj--fe-ci-build-system'
 -   [x] Move Storybook as separate library `packages/storybook` - NOT inside `packages/react`
 -   [x] Rename `packages/scss` to `packages/living-style-guide`
 -   [x] Rename `packages/react` to `packages/react-components-library`
 -   [ ] Move `playground` to `frontend`
     -   [ ] `playground` is private and it is used only for development and testing purposes
--   [x] Refactor `prj--react-component-library` to use monorepo structure as used in this project (prj--playground-react)
+-   [x] Refactor `prj--react-component-library` to use monorepo structure as used in this project (prj--react-playground-typescript)
 -   [ ] follow course instructions to deploy Storybook to Netlify
 -   [ ] refactor CI build for better performance (use CI for better performance)
     -   [ ] lint, formats and test